osmus/teachosm.org/collections/_posts/2022-07-18-announcing-collab-grants.md

 *How many grants will be made?* <br>

-We anticipate supporting two to four collaborations but may fund more, dependent on the amount requested by selected grantees.
+We anticipate supporting two to four collaborations but may fund more, depending on the amount requested by selected grantees.

 ## Apply Now!

 Ready to apply?
 Continue to the application [here](https://forms.gle/MFANMR9KL96B4yxC6).
+If you have any questions, please contact info@teachosm.org.